Learn All About Your Pressure Canner

 Weight for a Dial Gauge Pressure Canner

-In this case the “weight” is really a one-piece counter-weight.
+In this case the “weight” is really a one-piece counterweight.
 It is used to close off the vent, so pressure can build.
 It does not determine the amount of pressure buildup.
 You will watch the dial to determine when the required pressure has been achieved, and then adjust your heat level to maintain the level on the dial.
 The weight does not rock.

 Weight for a Weighted Gauge Pressure Canner

 With a weighted gauge, you are limited to 5, 10, or 15 pounds pressure.
 You do not rely on a dial.
 You will choose your own weight according to your altitude.
 You will choose a weight of: 5, 10, or 15 pounds.
 Your recipe should tell you what pressure you need.
+When the weight begins to rock or jiggle tells you that you are at pressure.
+You again adjust your heat level to maintain a gentle rocking motion.

 The style of weights that I show here on the right consists of the base and metal rings.
 This is what comes with a Presto pressure canner.
 The base and plastic tip without the rings will indicate 5 pounds of pressure, the base with one ring will indicate 10 pounds of pressure, and the base with two rings will indicate 15 pounds of pressure.
 Add rings according to your required pressure.